Howe truss: Howe truss bridges in use

-Iron, however, was the preferred bridge for automobile and rail roads, and the Howe truss did not adapt well to all-iron construction.
-The Pratt truss' single diagonal bracing system meant less cost, and its ability to use wrought-iron stringers under railroad rails and ties, led bridge builders to favor the Pratt over the Howe.
+Iron, however, was the preferred bridge for automobile and railroads, and the Howe truss did not adapt well to all-iron construction.
+The Pratt truss's single diagonal bracing system meant less cost, and its ability to use wrought-iron stringers under railroad rails and ties, led bridge builders to favor the Pratt over the Howe.
 Heavier live loads, particularly by railroads, led bridge builders to favor plate girder and Towne lattice bridges for spans less than 60 ft, and Warren girder bridges for all other spans.

 Use in architecture

 Trusses have been widely used in architecture since ancient times.
 The Howe truss is widely used in wood buildings, particularly in providing roof support.